 CONCLUSION

-- ¶ 51 We conclude that Fields received effective assistance of counsel.
-We also conclude that the evidence against Fields was sufficient to convict him of armed robbery and affirm his conviction and sentence but vacate his conviction for armed habitual criminal. - ¶ 52 .
-Affirmed in part and reversed in part.
+¶ 55 We conclude that Fields did not receive ineffective assistance of counsel.
+We also conclude that the evidence against Fields was sufficient to convict him of armed robbery and AHC, and we affirm his conviction and sentence.

+¶ 56 Affirmed.